Skip to content

 Reading template

 Read any FCF aloud: “The [symbol name] of this feature shall be within [tolerance value] [zone shape] [at material condition], referenced to datum [A], [B], [C].”
-For a detailed walkthrough with 5 annotated examples, see our feature control frame reading guide.
+For a detailed walkthrough with 5 annotated examples and compartment-by-compartment reading help, see the feature control frame guide.
+For broader context on datums, basic dimensions, and how the symbols fit together, see our GD&T guide.

 Common Questions